mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 }
 ```

-This method:
+### 5.1.
+Dynamic Proxy Creation

-Validates the service interface - Checks that all methods have proper annotations and template parameters match
+The factory creates service implementations at runtime using Java's proxy mechanism.
+It:

-Creates a dynamic proxy - Uses Java's built-in Proxy class to generate an implementation
+- Validates the service interface for correct annotations and template parameters
-Configures the proxy with:
+- Uses `Proxy.newProxyInstance()` to generate a concrete implementation
-The interface's class loader
+- Connects the proxy to a custom invocation handler
-The interface to implement
+- Returns a working implementation of the requested interface

-A custom invocation handler
+### 5.2.
+Custom Invocation Handler

-The invocation handler is implemented as an inner class:
+The invocation handler processes all method calls and is implemented as an inner class:

 ```java
 private class JteTemplateLlmInvocationHandler implements InvocationHandler {